AJsimplydevelops/Data-mining/README.md

 # Abstract

-In this report, the purpose of this project is to perform data mining tasks using a collection of machine learning algorithms from WEKA.
+In this report, the purpose of this project is to perform data mining tasks for data analysis using a collection of machine learning algorithms from WEKA.
 Furthermore, using a real-world dataset from the 1984 United States congressional voting records database.
 As it pertains to the file; vote_arff.arff

 # Tasks
 - provide a context of use of the dataset by providing the classification task, and dataset characteristics.